 \item If $ F,G\in \mathcal{F}_1^+$, then

 \end{enumerate} \end{theorem}

-Hence, $p\mapsto \Gamma_p^*(F,G)$ is an ``extended'' gap function defined on the unit interval $(0,1)$, always non-negative, takes finite values whenever $p\in (0,1)$, and finite or infinite at the end-points $p=0$ and $p=1$ of its domain of definition.
+Hence, $p\mapsto \Gamma_p^*(F,G)$ is an extended ``gap'' function defined on the unit interval $(0,1)$, always non-negative, taking finite values whenever $p\in (0,1)$, and finite or infinite at the end-points $p=0$ and $p=1$ of its domain of definition.

 To illustrate, the left-hand panel of Figure~\ref{fig:bridge2} depicts